Forestry services and information

 Free technical assistance and training for King County forestland property owners.
 Learn how preparing a Forest Management Plan can help improve forestry operations and stewardship practices while meeting county and state regulations.
-Low cost forest stewardhip classes.
-Our forestry customer service number is 206-477-4772.
+Low cost forest stewardship classes.
+Our customer service front desk number is 425-477-4800.

 Firewise community wildfire safety planning

 Learn about forest fire prevention, fire-safe landscaping techniques and how to plan ahead for your safe response to a wildfire.
 After a few dry days, wildfire can spread rapidly even in cool weather.

 The 13-member Commission advises the County on strategies to conserve forestlands and promote the practice of forestry in rural areas.
 Meetings are open to the public.

 Learn how to reduce taxes when keeping private lands in forestry use and how to buy and sell rights to develop for permanent preservation of private forestlands.

 Learn how to optimize forest health for aesthetics, wood production and to sequester tons of carbon from our atmosphere.
 Includes map-based tools for parcels in King County, Washington.

 Read the governing codes, learn best practices and find out how to get permits for forestry activities.